 What is a Market Segment?

 Begin with some basic information.
 Sort through your customers and organize them into groups, also called market segments.
+You can put all of your customer contacts into an excel spreadsheet and data sort the information to begin making sense of it all.
 This will help you to understand who your customers really are and what they want.
 Grouping customers into market segments is a good foundation for closing more business and knowing how to deliver the best customer service for continued loyalty.

 Advantages: Segmenting your customers can help you to identify the most and least profitable customers, and to identify where you should focus your marketing to reach the prospective customers who are most likely to buy from you.
 The second advantage of this segmenting activity is that both your customer service and product development will see improvements from it.
 You can discover what current customers want most and develop special offers customized to them, which will build loyalty among them – turning them into your biggest advocates.
 You may also get feedback from those current customers on ways to improve your product or service.